Mid-D-Man/DixScript-Rust/README.md

 **Started as:** A quick hack to make a mobile game's remote config less painful.

-**The Problem:** The game had weapons, camos, attainment missions, and shop data spread across Unity Remote Config as massive nested JSON blobs.
+**The Problem:** My game had weapons, camos, attainment missions, and shop data spread across Unity Remote Config as massive nested JSON blobs.
 Adding a single new field to a camo definition meant updating it in dozens of places.
 One typo and suddenly every weapon in the game was broken at runtime — with no error until the player hit that screen.

 Here's a real slice of what that looked like:
 ```json